|“Before, my son had Medicaid, but I didn’t. Now with HIPP, our whole family has health insurance.”|

 The amount that must be paid for services before insurance will pay.

-Age doesn't matter.
+Age doesn’t matter.
 Your family member who has Medicaid can be any age.
-So can the family member who can get private health insurance.
+So can the family member who can get Employer-Sponsored Insurance.

-For HIPP, a family member means anyone the private health insurance plan will allow on your insurance.
+For HIPP, a family member means anyone the Employer-Sponsored Insurance plan will allow on your insurance.
 It is usually limited to the person who gets the insurance, their spouse, and children who depend on them.

 After we review your case, we will let you know which family members can get HIPP.

 - When will I find out if I can join HIPP?